ecmwf/metview-docs/docs/api/functions/mvl_geopotential_on_ml.rst

    The return value is a :class:`Fieldset` of geopotential defined on the model levels present in the input data sorted by ascending numeric level order.

-   The computations are based on the following hydrostatic formula:
+   The computations are described on page 7-8 in [IFS-Dynamics]_ and based on the following hydrostatic formula:

     .. math::